Skip ribbon commands

 The hard cost of power line contacts

 If you think power line safety doesn't concern you, think again.
-In 2021, there were more than 90 power line contacts in Edmonton, that's more than one per week.
+In 2022, there were more than 80 power line contacts in Edmonton, that's more than one per week.
 The hard costs are very real: lost time, damaged equipment, and the cost of power line repairs.

-The good news: Power line contacts are avoidable
+The good news: power line contacts are avoidable

 Protecting your livelihood and the lives of your crew is as simple as making one call.
 EPCOR's safety experts are standing by, ready to provide you with the tips and training you need to ensure every worksite is safe.
+Book a safety consult or awareness session today.

 Underground power line safety